 As school travel specialists, the WST team are passionate about discovering international cultures and all they have to offer, not least in terms of languages.

 WST is already home to a number of French, German & Spanish speakers, and their numbers are growing, as many of our team are currently learning a second language.
-In fact we even held a Modern Foreign Languages Day in March to celebrate these incredible European cultures!

 To share our love of linguistics with the online teaching community, this week we’ve created a list of the internet’s ten best MFL blogs, run by fellow language enthusiasts.